digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 Discuss software selection criteria (for open-source projects) more broadly.
 What would you look for?
 Nr commits/issues,...
 Why?

-Discuss / explain the git/open-source community structure
+Discuss/explain the git/open-source community structure

 ## Until next session <a id="next-steps"></a>